openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 #.
 In the **Reports** section, select **Generate ORA Data Report**.

-   A status message indicates that the ORA data report generation is in progress.
+   A status message indicates that the ORA data report is being generated.
 This process might take some time to complete, but you can navigate away from this page and do other work while it runs.

    To check the progress of the report generation, reload the page in your